criteo-cookbooks/iis/README.md

 - max_proc: specifies the number of worker processes associated with the pool.
 - thirty_two_bit: set the pool to run in 32 bit mode, true or false
 - no_managed_code: allow Unmanaged Code in setting up IIS app pools
+- properties: configures pool properties with any properties you could pass to "appcmd.exe set apppool", as a string or hash

 ### Example